GurveerKaur1/GurveerKaur1/README.md

 software technologies.
 I am a person with strong soft skills such as team work, communication, leadership.
 I have Strong time-management skills and work ethic.
-Despite no prior technical education, I have committed to learning software development and have worked hard to receive A+ grade in CSS, GitHub, Relational Database, LINQ, I have also completed courses for communication skills and technical writing skills to improve these skills
+Despite no prior technical education, I have committed to learning software development and have worked hard to learn CSS, GitHub, Relational Database, LINQ, I have also completed courses for communication skills and technical writing skills to improve these skills
 \
 \